 Your mind is casting you as a victim identity and your consciousness can be tricked into believing you are this identity.
 Again, these are perspective and attention issues to be addressed.
 It is somewhat like being hypnotized by your mind with this suggested scenario of jealousy.
 The result is that you don’t feel like yourself, and you don’t think in the same rational way you would in other areas of your life.
 This hypnotized state of beliefs causes you to feel, think, and behave as a victim and as an angry person.
 This means amplified feelings of fear, powerlessness, and hurt.
 The Self Mastery course helps you work through these false persona’s by becoming the witness observer of them using specific exercises.

 The false persona you see yourself as may have different qualities and emotions.
-Be sure to check out the Jealousy video for more on this.
+Read more on our article “What is wrong with me?”.

 After you have done an emotional cycle of jealousy, whether it is just a suspicion, or you went to full blown anger, there is often the rational part of your brain that will watch your behavior and know that you are overreacting.
 If you have a lot of awareness, you will be able to observe and know this while it is happening.
 If your awareness is not yet that strong, then you will have this observer rational perspective later in the day, or the next day.